5. Interacting with 3D objects

 Organizing 3D Objects in a Collection

-Import BaseModule Assets Using the same instructions to import custom packages outlined in Lesson1.
-The BaseModule assets include 3D modules and other useful scripts that will be used throughout this tutorial.
-The BaseModule unity package can be found here: https://github.com/Microsoft/MixedRealityLearning/releases/tag/V1.1
+Import BaseModule assets using the same instructions to import custom packages outlined in Lesson1.
+The BaseModule assets include 3D modules and other useful scripts that are used throughout this tutorial.
+The BaseModule Unity package can be found here: https://github.com/Microsoft/MixedRealityLearning/releases/tag/V1.1

 The coffee cup prefab can be recognized by a blue cube next to it.
-Do not select the coffee cup with the blue cube and small white paper (that denotes the original 3D model and not the prefab.)
+Do not select the coffee cup with the blue cube and small white paper because this denotes the original 3D model and not the prefab.)

 - Next, we'll add more 3D objects into our scene.
 Below is a list of objects we are going to add in this example.
-As you add the objects you may find that they appear in your scene in various sizes.
-Adjust the scale of each 3D model under the transform setting in the inspector panel.
+As you add the objects you might find that they appear in your scene in various sizes.
+Adjust the scale of each 3D model under Transform Setting in the Inspector panel.
 Recommended adjustments for this example are listed with the objects below.
-Search these words in the search box in your project panel and drag the 3D object prefab into the "3DObjectCollection" object similar to the previous step.
-You will find these collection of prefabs in Assets>BaseModuleAssets>Base Module Prefabs
+Search these words in the search box in your project panel and drag the 3D object prefab into the 3DObjectCollection object similar to the previous step.
+You will find these collections of prefabs in Assets>BaseModuleAssets>Base Module Prefabs

 - Organize your collection of objects to form a grid using the procedure described in Lesson 2 using the MRTK’s Grid Object Collection.
 Refer to the image below to see an example of configuring the objects in a 3x3 grid.